-To preserve confidentiality and to maximise ease of reading, the main cases are coded as cases 'E' for electrical, 'M' for mechanical and 'C' for chemical, based on the industries in which the main case MNEs are active.
-The embedded cases are numbered so that each main case has four distinct numbers, for example 'E', the main case, consists of case 'E1' (Headquarters in Germany), 'E2' (Singapore), 'E3' (Thailand) and 'E4' (Indonesia).
-Interview partners are grouped by their function, working as a line manager, including the Chief Executive Officer (CEO) or the Chief Financial Officer (CFO) as 'L' or in HR, 'H'.
-Information obtained from other sources are coded as 'O'.
-Interviewing HR directors and line managers such as CEOs and CFOs assures that the interviewees are directly involved in and affected by the transfer of HR policies and practices from HQ to subsidiary.
-Two managers of each participating MNE's subsidiary in Singapore, Thailand and Indonesia, as well as two from each HQ, are selected.
-Interview partners from HQ and from line management in the researched countries were predominantly male (13 interviewees out of 15 respondents) and of German nationality (14 interviewees out of 15 respondents), while the HR directors in all 9 embedded cases involving Asian subsidiaries were local nationals with a majority being females (6 out of 9).
+To preserve confidentiality and to maximise ease of reading, the main cases are coded as cases "E" for electrical, "M" for mechanical and "C" for chemical, based on the industries in which the main case MNCs are active.
+The embedded cases are numbered so that each main case has four distinct numbers, for example "E", the main case, consists of case "E1" (Headquarters in Germany), "E2" (Singapore), "E3" (Thailand) and "E4" (Indonesia).
+Interview partners are grouped by their function, working as a line manager, including the Chief Executive Officer (CEO) or the Chief Financial Officer (CFO) as "L" or in HR.
+"H".
+Information obtained from other sources are coded as "O".